gatsbyjs/gatsby/docs/docs/authentication-tutorial.md

 export default App
 ```

-Next, add the components regarding those new routes:
+Next, add the components regarding those new routes.
+The profile component to show the user data:

 ```jsx:title=src/components/profile.js
 import React from "react"